-Chandrayaan-3: The race to unravel the mysteries of Moon's south pole
+Chandrayaan-3, Luna-25: The race to unravel the mysteries of Moon's south pole

 The sun lingers slightly above or just below the horizon, while towering mountains project dark shadows.